Definition of the Sum-of-the-Years'-Digits Depreciation

 The sum-of-the-years'-digits depreciation (SYD depreciation) is one method for calculating accelerated depreciation.
 (A more common method for calculating accelerated depreciation is the declining-balance method often used for U.S. income tax depreciation.)
 Compared to the straight-line depreciation method, the sum-of-the-years'-digits method results in greater depreciation in the earlier years of an asset's useful life and less in the later years.
 However, the total amount of depreciation over an asset's useful life should be the same regardless of which depreciation method is used.
 In other words, the difference is in the timing of when the same total amount of depreciation will be reported.

-To illustrate the sum of the years' digits method of depreciation, let's assume that a plant asset is purchased at a cost of $160,000.
-The asset is expected to have a useful life of 5 years and then be sold for $10,000.
-This means that the asset's depreciable amount will be $150,000 to be expensed over its useful life of 5 years.
+To illustrate SYD depreciation, assume that a service business purchases equipment at a cost of $160,000.
+This asset is expected to have a useful life of 5 years at which time it will be sold for $10,000.
+This means that the total amount of depreciation will be $150,000 spread over the equipment's useful life of 5 years.

 The next step is to sum (or add up) the digits in the five years of this asset's useful life: 1 + 2 + 3 + 4 + 5 = 15.
 The "15" will be the denominator for the fractions 5/15, 4/15, 3/15, etc. In the first full year of the asset's life, 5/15 of the $150,000 = $50,000 will be debited to Depreciation Expense and $50,000 will be credited to Accumulated Depreciation.